It's not too late to fix your FAFSA

 is corrected (such as tax or financial information).
 The parent signature may be

-provided electronically with a parent PIN or by following the on-screen instructions
+provided electronically with a parent FSA ID or by following the on-screen instructions

 to have the parent print, sign, and mail the signature page.

 - You must complete all steps and receive the confirmation stamp in order for your

 Paper FAFSA Corrections